swellstores/swell-js/README.md

 > **Important:** This library implements a subset of the operations available using the <a href="https://swell.store/docs/api">Swell API</a> and uses a public key, making it safe to use anywhere.
 As secret keys provide full access to your store's data, you should only use them server-side via environment variables to prevent them from being exposed in your source code.

+To better understand how this library works, read the <a href="https://swell.store/docs/api">Swell API docs</a>.

 **Use cases**

 - List product and category data